 South Point is a very small village located in the state of Ohio.
-With a population of 3,924 people and two constituent neighborhoods, South Point is the 306th largest community in Ohio.
+With a population of 3,772 people and four constituent neighborhoods, South Point is the 324th largest community in Ohio.

-The education level of South Point citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.82% of adults 25 and older in South Point have a college degree.
+The percentage of adults in South Point who are college-educated is close to the national average for all communities of 21.84%: 18.72% of the adults in South Point have a bachelor's degree or advanced degree.

 The people who call South Point home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Point include Irish, English, French , and Dutch.
+Important ancestries of people in South Point include Irish, English, German, Italian, and Scottish.

 The most common language spoken in South Point is English.
-Other important languages spoken here include West Germanic languages and Russian.
+Other important languages spoken here include Italian and Polish.